Construction and Demolition Recycling Guarantee

 required for inspection constitutes grounds for suspension of the

-- Must submit all
+- Must submit all receipts from any

-receipt or other proof of diversion including photos is
+proof of diversion including photos is acceptable.

 - Must submit the Final Debris Management Plan.
 When this form